top of page

 Purpose and Use of Personal Information

-Information we process and collate, with support of various bespoke secure software platforms, is used solely for the purpose of:
+Information we process, collate and record, with support of various bespoke secure software platforms, is used solely for the purpose of responsibly, securely and successfully recruiting sponsored workers and processing placements for UK farms and growers:

 • Processing and managing recruitment and placements for our applicants, workers and clients, with our Representatives.

-• To ensure we fulfil labour requirements within horticulture, on UK farms.
+• Ensuring we fulfil labour requirements within horticulture, on UK farms.

-• To ensure all SWS placements are completed legally, correctly and successfully, and with full process transparency.
+• Make certain all SWS placements are completed legally, correctly and successfully, and with full process transparency.

 • Informing the following parties where purpose meets legal requirements: